0cyn/Guides/TweakWithoutTheos.md

 `-arch <archname>` specifies we are compiling for a specific arch.
 In this example, we're going to lazily compile all of them at once.

 `-fobjc-arc` tells clang that we're using Automated Reference Counting.

-`-F<directory>` tells clang where to look for Frameworks.
-This is crucial.

 `-miphoneos-version-min=13.0` specifies our target iOS version.